Russian-made Superjet wins U.N. contract for air travel services

 Russian helicopters, provided by UTair, are already used by the United Nations.

+Asked about the Superjet contract, a spokesman for the United Nations said it uses a number of different vendors for its aviation needs.
+“Many of these contracts are for a standby capability that may or may not be required based on operational considerations,” the spokesman said.

-Reporting by Gleb Stolyarov, Additional reporting by Michelle Nichols in New York; Writing by Alexander Marrow.
-Editing by Jane Merriman
+Reporting by Gleb Stolyarov in Moscow with additional reporting by Michelle Nichols in New York; Writing by Alexander Marrow; Editing by Jane Merriman/Mark Heinrich